Just launched in Australia & NZ 2019

 Nature Heals; An Introduction to Nature Based Therapies in Australia and New Zealand,

-co-authored with Kerryn Valeontis, Virginia Field and Karen Gray.
+co-authored by Kerryn Coombs-Valeontis, Virginia Field and Karen Gray.

-Foreward by Costa Georgiadis.
+Foreward by ABC Gardening Australias Costa Georgiadis.
 A unique and comprehensive look at how Nature Based Therapy is establishing and emerging, and how we are doing it down under!
 Includes over 30 stories ranging from prisons to pet assisted therapy - packed with passion, humanity and joy!

-Ecotherapy is an establishing and emerging field, applying contemporary therapeutic frameworks, and facilitation connections to nature.
-Ecotherapy is the application of Ecopsychology, a relatively new term.
-Said to have begun when ecologists and psychologists put their heads together in the 90's.
+Ecotherapy is an establishing and emerging field, applying contemporary therapeutic frameworks, to facilitation of ancient (re)connections to nature.
+Ecotherapy is the application of Ecopsychology, a relatively new term, said to have begun when ecologists and psychologists put their heads together in the 90's.